Plot to kill Khalistan supporter in US part of larger conspiracy of planned murders, say prosecutors

 Gupta, an international narcotics and weapons trafficker, was arrested on June 30 in the Czech Republic and is reportedly awaiting extradition.

-According to the indictment, Gupta, allegedly working at the direction of the Indian intelligence officer, contacted an individual in the US, who he believed was a “criminal associate” for help to contract a hitman to murder Pannun in New York.
+According to the indictment, Gupta allegedly working at the direction of the Indian intelligence officer, contacted an individual in the US, who he believed was a “criminal associate” for help to contract a hitman to murder Pannun in New York.
 But the associate was a “confidential source” working with the US Drug Enforcement Agency.
 The drug official then put Gupta in touch with a purported hitman, who was an “undercover officer”, the US government said.

 It added that the Indian official had first spoken to Gupta on May 6 for the job and promised to get a criminal case against him in Gujarat dismissed in return.
 On May 12, in a phone conversation with Gupta, the government employee told him that the case against him “has already been taken care of” and that “nobody from [the] Gujarat Police is calling”.